Bookings are now open for 2023!

 Designed by Nature Biomimicry Program

-This new STEM-based program engages students in the emerging discipline of biomimicry (design inspired by nature).
+This nature-based STEM-based program engages students in the emerging discipline of biomimicry (design inspired by nature).
 Government school students will observe the tried and tested biological strategies and patterns of nature and learn how nature can be used for design inspiration, and problem-solving.
-The program is a full-day experience split across two sessions, culminating in a mini Biomimicry Design Challenge.

 The program is led by our Biomimicry Specialist Facilitators and accompanied by an online Resource Pack.
 Students will come away having participated in a bio-design challenge and an invaluable perspective for future careers in STEM.

-- This program is available either online or in-person at our Gardens.
+- This program is available in-person at our Melbourne and Cranbourne Gardens.

 - Choose from the set dates outlined above or contact us to enquire about availability for a private session.